Sidelobe/HyperBuffer/README.md

 ## Design paradigms:

-HyperBuffer is designed as a multi-dimensional extension to `std::array` and/or `std::vector`.
+HyperBuffer is designed as a multi-dimensional counterpart to `std::array` and/or `std::vector`.
 However, it differs from said standard library classes on the 'points of commitment', i.e. the point in time at which certain parameters have to be specified (and cannot be changed afterwards):

 |                          | `HyperBuffer`           | `std::array` | `std::vector` |
 |--------------------------|:-----------------------:|:------------:|:------------:|